A. General Theory

 of this literature is the distinction between what is called akam and puram

 the exterior or the outer and the interior or the inner.
-I prefer to
+I prefer to call

-akam poetry no names are to be mentioned.3 Akam is therefore
+poetry no names are to be mentioned.3

-describing an ideal or perfect human being whether man of women but here the
+Akam is therefore describing an ideal or perfect human being whether man of

-poetry is not describing any type.
-It represents the autobiography of the
+women but here the poetry is not describing any type.
+It represents the

-But this gives its
+But this gives its core of

-view or perspectives revealing the inner core.
+perspectives revealing the inner core.
 Each poem, as I have stated

 elsewhere, is "a chink in the wall of its individuality giving the glimpse